looper2000/orbem-dev/README.md

 ## Orbem-ai

-This is testing file for the orbem hero animation.
+This is testing repo for the orbem hero animation.